© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 One of several stone hut circles north of Corringdon Ball is a scheduled monument protected by Historic England under reference 1010204.
 View the official record →

-One of several stone hut circles north of Corringdon Ball is a Bronze Age settlement monument located on the high moorland of Dartmoor in Devon.
+The stone hut circles north of Corringdon Ball are a Bronze Age settlement site located on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010204.

 One of several stone hut circles north of Corringdon Ball is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010204.